(Above: You can add cheese, or bacon to these burgers, but I wouldn’t add anything else: except maybe some of your favorite condiments.)

 - Kosher salt, 1 tablespoon or to taste (You can use regular salt, but Kosher salt makes these burgers so much better)

 - Step 1 Take a 1/4 pound or so of the ground beef and very gently form a patty in your hands.
 Do not pack it tightly with your hands.
 This is very important.
 Just stick it together so that it remains a little crumbly but won’t fall apart.
 Be gentle.

 - Step 2 Sprinkle both sides of each burger with some Kosher salt.

 - Step 3 Place patties on the grill.
 Or if you’re frying them, sprinkle a little Kosher salt in a frying pan before putting the patties in.
 Do not grease the pan with anything.
 Just use salt.

-Place patties on the grill.
-Turn them over once.
+- Step 4 Turn them over once.
 Do not press them down with a spatula or touch them again in any way.
 When you see some blood forming on the top of the burger turn it over.
-Add cheese if you like.
-Cook until done and serve on a hamburger bun (grilled if you like).
+Add cheese (if you want the perfect cheeseburger).